Special polarization characteristic features of a three-dimensional terahertz photonic crystal with a silicon inverse diamond structure: Experimental Results and Discussions

-The sample is rotated in the x-y plane in Fig.\ref{fig:ms} as a substitute for the rotation of the incident light for measurements of the polarization anisotropy. z-axis corresponds to Z-axis in Fig.\ref{fig:uclps}(a).
-The polarization orientation of the incident light, I(X,Y) is defined with vector (X,Y,0) in Fig.\ref{fig:uclps}(a) as follows.
-For example, it's called I(1,1) when the incident S-p is parallel to (1,1,0).
-The polarization spectra of the reflected light are measured for four kinds of orientation \{I(1,1), I(1,0), I(1,$-$1), I(0,$-$1)\}.\\ Fig.\ref{fig:5ab} shows the reflection spectra measured with I(1,1) at around BGX.
-In Fig.\ref{fig:5ab}(a), R11 (f) is the reflectance with no 1/2 wave plate and is normalized by Au reflection spectra.
-R11W(f) is the reflectance though the 1/2 wave plate and is normalized by avXZ.
-The reflection spectra of I(1,$-$1) also have similar characteristics.
-In Fig.\ref{fig:5ab}(b), R11(f)$\times$WS(f) is shown with R11W(f).
-R11(f)$\times$WS(f) is nearly equal to R11W(f).
-Therefore, this experimental results indicate that R11(f) consists of only S-p.\\
+The sample was rotated in the x-y plane in fig.~\ref{fig:ms} as a substitute for the rotation of S-p of the incident wave for measurements of polarization anisotropy of the reflected wave.
+As stated above, z-axis corresponds to Z-axis in fig.~\ref{fig:uclps}.\\ The polarization orientation of the incident wave, I$(X,Y)$ is defined as vector ${(X,Y,0)}$.
+For example, it is called I(1, 1) when S-p of the incident wave is parallel to ${(1,1,0)}$.
+The polarization spectra of the reflected wave were measured for four kinds of orientation that were [I(1,~1), I(1,~0), I(1,~$-$1), I(0,~$-$1)] \footnote{For example, I(1, 0) and I($-$1,0) are identical since two directions are indistinguishable in measurement. }.\\

-Next, the reflection spectra of I(1,0) are shown in Fig.\ref{fig:6ab}.
-In Fig.\ref{fig:6ab}(a), R10(f) is the reflectance with no 1/2 wave plate and is normalized by Au reflection spectra.
-R10W(f) is the reflectance though the 1/2 wave plate and is normalized by avXZ.
-The reflection spectra of I(0,$-$1) also have similar characteristics.
-In Fig.\ref{fig:6ab}(b), R10(f)$\times$WS(f) is not entirely equal to R10W(f) at around BGX.
-These experimental results are entirely different from those in Fig.\ref{fig:5ab}(b).
+Fig.~\ref{fig:5ab} shows the reflected spectra measured with I(1, 1) at around BGX.
+In fig.~\ref{fig:5ab}(a), $R11(f)$ is the reflectivity with no 1/2 wave plate and it is normalized by Au reflected spectra. $R11W(f)$ is the reflectivity though the 1/2 wave plate and it is normalized by $avXZ$.
+The reflected spectra with I(1, $-$1) also have similar characteristics.
+In fig.~\ref{fig:5ab}(b), $R11(f)\times WS(f)$ is nearly equal to $R11W(f)$.
+Therefore, this experimental results indicate that $R11(f)$ consists of only S-p.\\

-In Fig.\ref{fig:7ab}, $\Delta$R10W(f), which is the difference between R10W(f) and R10(f)$\times$WS(f), corresponds to the contribution from P-p though the 1/2 wave plate.
-Accordingly, the normalized $\Delta$R10W(f)/\{1$-$WS(f)\} corresponds to P-p reflected spectrum with no 1/2 wave plate.
-Especially near 0.38 THz, S-p incident light is almost entirely converted into P-p reflected light.
-At 0.44THz, the reflected light consists of S-p (about 38\%) and P-p (about 64\%). \\